Papalo – Heat Loving Cilantro Alternative

 Cilantro is also known as Chinese parsley and was brought to Mexico in the 1500s by Chinese workers in the Spanish silver mines of southern Mexico and South America.
 Spain had a huge trade industry with China, exchanging silver from America for china, porcelain and various drugs – opium and hashish among them.
 They also imported many Chinese workers for the silver mines, as European diseases had decimated the native population which had no immunity.
 The Chinese workers brought along foods, herbs and spices which were familiar to them, so cilantro came to the Americas.

-Papalo is sometimes called “summer cilantro” due to its heat loving character and not bolting and setting seed until the late summer or early fall.
+Papalo is sometimes called “summer cilantro” due to its heat-loving character and its delay in bolting and setting seed until late summer or early fall.

 The name Papalo originates with the Nahuatl word for butterfly, and Papaloquelite is said to mean butterfly leaf.
 The flowers provide nectar to feeding butterflies, while also attracting bees and other pollinators to the garden with their pollen.